This post contains amazon affiliate links.

 - Add cooked potatoes and simmer for 2 minutes.

-- Season with salt and 1/4 cup water.
+- Season with salt and 1/4 cup water or coconut milk.

 - Simmer for 3- 4 minutes.